eusanchez/SystemVerilog_Exercises/Concepts.md

 **Static variable** gets intialized at the beginning at some memory location, and in future accesses to this variable from different threads or processes access the same memory location.

+If I declare the function static, everything becomes static, however, you will still need in some simulators to add the "static" word before the int.

 By default functions and variables are automatic.